 It should be easy to site a residential use in a residential zone.
 The current code requires that a Group Living use obtain a conditional use approval to locate in single dwelling zones.
 This requirement is proposed for elimination because it makes siting Group Living harder than it needs to be.
 Allowing Group Living without a conditional use would promote fair housing and enable a wider variety of solutions to meet present and future housing needs identified in Portland's 2035 Comprehensive Plan.
 The proposed code changes would allow Group Living in more base zones as an allowed-by-right use or as a limited use and achieve greater parity between Group Living and Household Living.
-The amount of Group Living allowed would be regulated by square footage.
-Additional increments of Group Living would continue to be allowed as conditional uses.
+In single dwelling zones the amount of Group Living allowed on oversized lots would be limited regulated to a square footage cap that would apply in addition to other base zone limitations.
+Group Living in congregate housing facilities and additional increments of Group Living in dwelling units would continue to require conditional uses approval.
+In multi-dwelling zones Group Living would be allowed under the same floor ratio, height, and lot coverage limitations that apply to Household Living.
 These changes are accomplished by amending the use regulations of the base zones, (Chapters 33.110, 120, 130), and by changing definitions (Chapter 33.910) and use category descriptions (33.920).